solidrock-technology/docs/docs/guide/events.md

 ### Receipt Email BACs Payment Text

 Use this field to provide some custom text on the receipt email specifically to those who have opted to pay by bank transfer (BACs).
 You may for example want to outline that the bank transfer description should contain the Solidrock order reference to enable you to easily match up the money in your account with the right order in Solidrock.

+### Send Unassigned Ticket Reminder Email?

+If enabled Solidrock will automatically send an email reminder notification to any lead booker who has one or more unassigned tickets (the ticket doesn't have all required form data filled in) within their booking(s) one week before the order edit cut-off date.

+### Automatically Send Digital Tickets?

+If enabled Solidrock will automatically send out the digital tickets to all lead bookers for their completed bookings on the date specified in the `Digital Ticket Delivery Date` field.
+For any bookings that are completed after this date they will immediately receive their tickets on completion and full payment of the order.

 ## Tracking